acloudmovingby/cool-maps-with-rust/README.md

 # cool-maps-with-rust

+## OVERVIEW
+This project explores different ways of rendering map data taken from OpenStreetMap.org.
+If you're interested in exploring the code, note that most of the different visualizations are broken up into separate binaries.
+Note that the "main" binary is simply a place where I experiment so that code is poorly organized.

 ## SCREENSHOTS
 ![basic map with buildings/roads](https://github.com/acloudmovingby/cool-maps-with-rust/blob/master/Screenshots/Just%20buildings%20and%20streets%20(Providence%2C%20RI).png)
 Just a basic drawing of the buildings/streets in downtown Providence, RI.
 Notice that the map data is incomplete and so many buildings are missing :(